nidhisajjan25-star/Stellar-Classification-with-Machine-Learning/README.md

 - **High AUC (0.98 average) across all classes** indicates the model's predicted probabilities rank true positives above false positives very reliably — performance is strong and consistent even before applying a specific classification threshold.
 - **The macro and weighted averages are nearly identical** (0.96 vs 0.96), which tells us the classes are well-balanced in the evaluation set and that no single class is dominating the aggregate metrics.
 This is expected here since SMOTE balanced the classes before they were split.

-### Important caveat on these numbers

-⚠️ **SMOTE was applied before the train/test split in this pipeline.** This means synthetic samples generated for minority classes could share statistical structure with real samples that later ended up in the test set — a form of **data leakage**.
-As a result:

-- The reported 95.34% accuracy and 0.95 F1/0.9983 AUC are likely **optimistic** relative to true generalization performance.
+- The reported 95.34% accuracy and 0.95 F1/0.9983 AUC are **optimistic** relative to true generalization performance.

 ---